Okashanadeem/BanoQabil/README.md

 # BanoQabil
-Th9is repo Contains all the content from BanoQabil
+This repo Contains all the content from BanoQabil